SMART: Simulated Students Aligned with Item Response Theory for Question Difficulty Prediction: Related Work

 Item difficulty prediction has been widely studied \cite{alkhuzaey2024text}, particularly in the context of multiple-choice questions (MCQs) \cite{yaneva-etal-2024-findings,feng2025reasoningsamplingaugmentedmcqdifficulty,reyes2023multiple}.
 It is common to train regression models using handcrafted features \cite{byrd-srivastava-2022-predicting,tack-etal-2024-itec,kapoor2025prediction,gombert-etal-2024-predicting}, although finetuning language models such as BERT has proven to be highly effective \cite{gombert-etal-2024-predicting,zhou2020multi,loginova-etal-2021-towards,benedetto-etal-2021-application}.
 Custom architectures, such as TACNN, have also been proposed for this task \cite{huang2017question}.

 \paragraph{Simulation-Based Difficulty Prediction}

 An increasing body of research uses simulated students to estimate item difficulty.
 They follow a similar pipeline to our work, where they overgenerate a large set of responses using AI models, and then fit an IRT model to these responses to recover the item difficulty.
-Such methods have used LSTMs trained with varying proportions of incorrect labels \cite{lalor-etal-2019-learning}, prompted ensembles of pre-trained language models to answer the items \cite{liu-leveraging-2025,uto2024question}, and finetuned language models to predict student responses given prior responses \cite{zelikman-etal-2023-generating}. \citet{he2024psychometric} experiment with LLM ensembles, finetuning, and persona-based prompting, finding that the most effective method depends on the dataset.
+Such methods have prompted ensembles of pre-trained language models to answer the items \cite{liu-leveraging-2025,uto2024question}, finetuned language models to predict student responses given prior responses \cite{zelikman-etal-2023-generating}, and trained LSTMs with varying proportions of incorrect labels \cite{lalor-etal-2019-learning}. \citet{he2024psychometric} experiment with LLM ensembles, finetuning, and persona-based prompting, finding that the most effective method depends on the dataset.

 Our approach builds on this line of work but introduces several key innovations.
-First, we focus on open-ended responses, which are not handled by most finetuned or feature-based methods.
-Second, we explicitly train simulated students to follow a prompted ability level, allowing the simulated students to align with the underlying IRT distribution.
+First, we explicitly train simulated students to follow a prompted ability level, allowing the simulated students to align with the underlying IRT distribution.
+Second, we focus on open-ended responses, which are not handled by most finetuned or feature-based methods.
 Third, our system is designed to operate effectively on small item sets, where feature-based and BERT-based methods typically underperform.